 Rarity: Mild histrionic disorder (she is the page image and quote for the Drama Queen page) as well as mild OCPD.

-Fluttershy: Severe anxiety issues, though she seems to be growing out of that.
+Fluttershy: Severe anxiety issues, though she seems to be growing out of that, and a severe lack of self-esteem.
 Also occasional anger-management issues, as seen in "Best Night Ever" and "Putting Your Hoof Down".

 Pinkie Pie: Rejection issues, possible schizophrenia (she "created" her own party guests out of various items and honestly believed they were talking back to her)